christinegp/docs/howto/manage_offers.md

 ### Step 2 - Provide Basic Metadata
 * Key in the relevant fields under the pop-up dialogue box of 'Edit Offer'
+* *Display Name* will be the effective name of the offer. *Description* would ideally describe what the offer is used for and its properties. *Offer Action* would determine how the offer is being pushed out to members.
 * The Tags, Categories, and Tracking Code fields are useful for more advanced features
 * Click on *Save* to finalise the offer creation and click on *Delete* to remove the offer